Joshuatanderson/Personal-Blog-2023-/md/home.md

 ## Topics

 For now, this blog just covers anything I find interesting.
 No promises.
-Right now, that's likely to be related to my journey on unpacking my evangelical upbringing, delightful rabbit holes, and software engineering.
+Right now, that's likely to be related to my personal journey, delightful rabbit holes, and software engineering.